 What is a vertical garden?

 So just what is a vertical planter or a vertical garden?
-That term is used to describe the flowers, herbs, plants of various types including succulents, as well as vegetables planted on a vertical surface rather than a traditional horizontal planting technique.
-The term vertical gardening can also describe cultivating plants that grow naturally in a vertical direction, such as vines.
+That term describes any plants planted on a vertical surface rather than a traditional horizontal planting technique.
+This includes flowers, herbs, vegetables, and other various plants, including succulents.